Loan to Start a Small Business

 General Requirements to Apply for a Loan

-Before you make the decision to apply for a loan to start a small business, there are several basic requirements that need to be fulfilled.
-In most cases, the applicant needs to show that they have a solid foundation to start the business.
+Before starting the application for a loan to start a small business, you need to meet some basic requirements.
+Most of the time the applicant must demonstrate that they have the ideal foundation to start the business.

-Business registration is the first step that cannot be forgotten.
-A business that is registered with the Companies Commission of Malaysia (SSM) or a recognized body is important because it gives credibility to your business.
+Business registration The first step that cannot be forgotten.
+It becomes important for you to have a business that is registered with the Companies Commission of Malaysia (SSM) or the respective body of your country to give credibility to your business.

 Types of Loans to Start a Small Business

-There are various types of loans that can be chosen to start a small business.
-Each type of loan has its advantages and disadvantages, so it is important to know the available options before making a decision.
+Select the type of loan you want to start a small business.
+Each type of loan has its strengths and weaknesses, so it’s smart to know your options ahead of time.

-• Bank Loan: This is a more formal type of loan and usually requires collateral.
-The interest rate for bank loans may be higher, but the loan amount offered is larger, suitable for those who plan to start a larger-scale business.
+• Bank loan: This is a formal loan (requiring collateral).
+The rate of interest may be higher, but the amount available is larger, and is designed for those planning a large-scale business.

-• Government Agency Loan: For those who are just starting a business, loans from government agencies such as TEKUN Nasional and MARA may be more suitable.
-The interest rate is lower, and it does not require collateral.
-This provides opportunities for small entrepreneurs who do not have assets that can be used as collateral.
+• Government Agency Loan: For newbies, loans from government agencies like TEKUN Nasional and MARA will suit you best.
+The interest rate is lower, not collateralised.
+There’s opportunity for small entrepreneurs that aren’t able to acquire assets that can be put up as collateral.

-• Micro Loan: A micro loan is the best choice for those who require a loan with a small amount to start a business.
-This is usually aimed at micro entrepreneurs who run small businesses such as grocery stores or services.
-The repayment period offered is usually short, between 6 months and 3 years.
+• Micro Loan: Micro loans are best for someone who requires a loan on small intervals to start out.
+This is usually meant for micro entrepreneurs who run stuff like grocery stores or services.
+The repayment date offered is low, like between 6 months and 3 years.

 Bank Loan vs Government Agency Loan